-Emma joined our technical team in January 2016 as a Senior Technical Expert working across our Governance, Voice & Accountability, Gender Based Violence and Security, Justice & Peace Building.
+Emma is a Senior Technical Expert and cluster coordinator for SDDirect’s work on Gender Based Violence and Security, Justice & Peace Building.
 She is also involved in our work in Governance, Voice and Accountability and Inclusive Public Services.
 Emma’s background spans the social development and governance spheres, with 20 years’ experience in academia, civil society, and the public sector.
 She has a (mixed methods) PhD in youth violence and social capital in Colombia.

 Before joining us, Emma spent ten years with the Department for International Development (DFID), where she worked in technical, policy and management capacities, accredited to DFID’s social development, governance and evaluation cadres.
 Her DFID career has included diverse posts providing social development expertise within the Policy Division; technical support to country programmes; and broad governance and social development capacity in a three-year posting in Ethiopia.
-Most recently, she worked as Senior Governance Advisor and team leader heading the Security and Justice Team in the Conflict, Humanitarian and Security Department (CHASE).
-Throughout her time at DFID, she has woven inclusion and gender equity issues through a broad range of thematics – including state-building; Violence Against Women and Girls (VAWG); accountability; corruption; women’s political participation; civil society; security and justice.
+In her final DFID post, she worked as Senior Governance Advisor and team leader heading the Security and Justice Team in the Conflict, Humanitarian and Security Department (CHASE).
+Throughout her time at DFID, she has promoted inclusion and gender equity issues through a broad range of thematics – including state-building; Violence Against Women and Girls (VAWG); accountability; corruption; women’s political participation; civil society; security and justice.
 She has enjoyed working closely with colleagues across the UK Government, as well as national governments, civil society organisations and the donor community.

 Prior to joining DFID, Emma worked at the World Bank’s Latin American and Caribbean Division, on a range of social development initiatives, including assessing the contribution of social accountability initiatives to the PRSPs in Honduras and Nicaragua.